wecodemore/wcm_lang_switch/readme.txt

 == Installation ==

-Extract the zip file and just drop the contents in the wp-content/plugins/ directory of your WordPress installation and then activate the Plugin from Plugins page.
+Extract the zip file and just drop the contents in the <code>~/wp-content/plugins/</code> directory of your WordPress installation and then activate the Plugin from Plugins page.

 It scans the language directory to build the list of available languages.
-To add a language, simple [download the appropriate mo file](http://codex.wordpress.org/WordPress\_in\_Your_Language\) and add to your WordPress language folder.
+To add a language, simple [download the appropriate mo file](http://codex.wordpress.org/WordPress_in_Your_Language) and add to your WordPress language folder.

-This plug-in was originally built as a means of plug-in and theme developers to test translations of their plug-ins or themes.
+This plugin was originally built as a means of plugin and theme developers to test translations of their plugins or themes.

 == Frequently Asked Questions ==